danielj0nes/sandwich-ordering-service/README.md

 * Stage 1 part 1 - Customers can login and set up a profile
 * Stage 1 part 2 - Customers can add items to their order and checkout
+* Stage 1 part 3 - The owner can see a list of items past 11AM grouped by postcode for each customer

 ## To do

-### Part 2

-2. When a `customer` logs in before 11:00 they can pick from a range of sandwiches, crisps and drinks and add them to their lunch order for the day.
-When the order is complete they are given a 10 character order number.

-### Part 3

-When the `owner` logs in after 11:00 they can see a list of the items ordered grouped by postcode and including for each customer:

-1. The `customer` name.
-2. The name of the company.
-3. The address of the company.
-4. The 10 character order number.

----

 ## Stage 2